andresattler/game-of-life/README.md

 # Game of Life

-this is a implementaiton of game of life as a progressive web app.
+This is a implementation of game of life as a progressive web app.

 ## Demo
 [demo](https://andresattler.github.io/game-of-life/)